Graham King, MD MSc FRCSC

 Academic rank: Professor

 Dr. King's Pubmed publication list (page will display in new window)

 Administrative assistant: Gloria Watson

-Dr. King recently was awarded a 2010 Dean's Award of Excellence for his contributions to the Schulich School of Medicine and Dentistry.
+Dr. King was awarded a 2010 Dean's Award of Excellence for his contributions to the Schulich School of Medicine and Dentistry.